 After 11 years at Te Totara, our foundation Principal Brian Sheedy decided to move to a new area of challenge working with beginning Princiapl's in an advisory role.
 I decided to apply for the position as I had very much enjoyed the co-leadership model that Brian and I had fostered and I felt this was the next step for me and more importantly Te Totara, as I could continue our successful learning journey and positive school direction.

-It is a very busy role but i love to move through our learning areas catching up with teachers, our fantastic students and their parents as often as I can.
+The Principal is a very busy role, but I love to move through our learning areas catching up with teachers, our fantastic students and their parents as often as I can.
+The people are the most important focus of my role.

 I enjoy having a supportive family.
 I am married to Greg, who has his own business as an insurance broker and we like to get out in our boat as often as we can, to do a spot of fishing.
 We are fortunate to have a bach at Ruamahanga Bay on the Thames Coast which we get away to as much as we can.
 In my spare time I like to read, walk and enjoy a weekly yoga class.